pavanvsajjan777/python-libraries-project/README.md

 Implemented and trained a Random Forest Classifier, achieving a prediction accuracy of ~79% on unseen test data.

 Analyzed model performance using a Confusion Matrix to minimize false negatives and correctly identify high-risk customers.

+#  Project: EcoTrust – Decentralized Supply Chain Auditor
+Developed an automated verification system using Python to detect fraudulent sustainability certificates in supply chains.

+Integrated Generative AI (Google Gemini) to parse unstructured text and validate compliance with ISO 14001 standards.

+Engineered a custom Blockchain ledger from scratch using SHA-256 hashing to ensure data immutability and prevent record tampering.

+Orchestrated full system integration, linking the AI decision-making engine with the cryptographic ledger for real-time auditing